OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-conditional-formatting.md

 Only one format type can be set for the ConditionalFormat object.
 This is determined by the `type` property, which is a [ConditionalFormatType](/javascript/api/excel/excel.conditionalformattype) enum value. `type` is set when adding a conditional format to a range.

-## Creating conditional formatting rules
+## Create conditional formatting rules

 Conditional formats are added to a range by using `conditionalFormats.add`.
 Once added, the properties specific to the conditional format can be set.
 The following examples show the creation of different formatting types.